 Born in Washington, Iowa, Barbara (Yutzy) Coblentz grew up in Kalona.
 At age eight she moved with her family to International Falls, Minnesota, where she attended Loman Elementary and Indus High.
-She enjoys her life as a housewife and mother.
+She enjoys her life as a housewife, mother, and grandmother to 21 grandchildren.

-John and Barb have seven children, John Jr, married to Rose Mullet; Sharilyn, married to Ryan Zook; Marjean, married to Josh Nisley; Benjamin, married to Heather Coby; Joshua, married to April Stoltzfus; Andrew, married to Jessica Stoltzfus; and Theodore.
+John and Barb have seven children, John Jr, married to Rose Mullet; Sharilyn, married to Ryan Zook; Marjean, married to Josh Nisley; Benjamin, married to Heather Coby; Joshua, married to April Stoltzfus; Andrew, married to Jessica Stoltzfus; and Theodore, married to Lydia Miller.
 Their family enjoys camping, traveling, and reading.
 Together they desire to glorify God, dedicating their resources to His kingdom, experiencing His redeeming grace, and guiding their family and as many others as possible into loving relationship with God.
+Danny Eshleman SCHOLARSHIP SERVICES ASSISTANT Birthdate: December 19, 2002 Favorite verses: Isaiah 41:13 The third out of four children, Danny was born to Glendon and Edith Eshleman in Waynesboro, Georgia where he lived his first nineteen years.
+After graduating from Waynesboro Mennonite School he worked for Golden Rule Electrical doing electrical in new commercial construction.
+When he was 19, Danny came to Faith Builders and invested two years in the Christian Ministries program.